samuelemusiani/project_08574/TUTORIAL.md

 3. The tool must be run with the following flags `uriscv-cli --gdb --config ./config_machine.json` in the directory with the `kernel` executable.
 4. Start the vscode debugger

+### How to debug with gdb from CLI
+1. Start the emulator with gdb flag: `uriscv-cli --gdb --config ./config_machine.json`
+2. Start the riscv dgb debugger.
+It should be located in the same place as the toolchain.
+If you installed the toolchain in `/opt/riscv` you can lounch it with `/opt/riscv/bin/riscv32-unknown-linux-gnu-gdb kernel`.
+Please provide the executable compiled with the Makefile as the argument to gdb
+4. Once gdb has started you need to attach to the debug server by typing:
+`target remote localhost:8080`